-The Banco Chinchorro coral atoll is about 30 miles off shore.
-This is the largest coral atoll in the Northern Hemisphere and is littered with the wrecks of sunken ships.
-It is a great area for diving down to the wrecked ships.
+Banco Chinchorro coral atoll is about 30 miles off shore.
+This is the largest coral atoll in the northern hemisphere and is littered with the wrecks of sunken ships.
+As a result it is an attractive area for Scuba divers.

-Kayaking is great along the coastline near Xcalak.
-During calm weather the shoreline is protected by an offshore coral reef which is the second largest in the world just behind the Great Barrier Reef in Australia.
-The water is extremely clear and fish life is abundant.
+The coastline near Xcalak offers numerous opportunities for kayaking.
+The shoreline in this part of Mexico is protected by an offshore coral reef – the second largest in the world just behind the Great Barrier Reef in Australia.
+The water is extremely clear and marine life is abundant.

-During my stay at Hotel Tierra Maya I paddled a small kayak out three quarters of a mile to the edge of the offshore coral reef.
+During my stay at Tierra Maya Lodge I paddled a small kayak out three quarters of a mile to the edge of the offshore coral reef multiple times.
 This reef acts as a shoreline in the sense that the waves break here, not at the actual shoreline.
 Once I reached the coral reef I put the kayak in the waves and took on wave after wave after wave.
-The depth of the ocean floor varied between 2 to 15 feet between the reef and the shoreline but then right at the reef it was about 1 foot deep and I almost grounded the kayak several times.
-Once past the reef the bottom dropped off immediately to hundreds of feet below …I couldn’t see the bottom – even with the 100 + foot visibility.
+The depth of the ocean floor varies between 2 to 15 feet between the reef and the shoreline but then right at the reef it was only about 1 foot deep; I almost grounded the kayak several times.
+Once past the reef the bottom drops off immediately to hundreds of feet below …I couldn’t see the bottom – even with the 100 + foot visibility.

-The Yucatanian sunsets are incredible.
-The sky is thick with deep hues of reds, pinks blues and gold’s.
-These fantastic colors simmer at dusk before cooling down to an incredible display of deep reds browns and dark blues.
-Then the ball of fire drops down beneath fiery waters and the darkness comes fast.
-Tropical sunsets are an awesome thing.
+Yucatanian sunsets are memorable.
+The sky is often thick with deep hues of orange, pink, blue and gold.
+These fantastic colors simmer at dusk before cooling down to an incredible display of vivid reds, browns and dark blues.
+Then the ball of fire drops down beneath fiery waters and darkness comes fast.
+When clouds are in the sky, tropical sunsets are an awesome thing.

-The water’s visibility is so clear that often times you can see up to 100 feet.
-There are many small coral outcroppings just off the coast of Xcalak.
-These are home to an abundance of fish life.
-Often times schools of brightly colored fish will be swimming around these small coral mounds.
-These mounds are spaced such that you can swim from one to the next and slowly make your way out to where the waves are crashing about 3/4 of a mile offshore.
+The water’s visibility is so clear that often times one can see up to 100 feet.
+Numerous small coral outcroppings are located just off the coast of Xcalak.
+This coral attracts a diversity of marine life including brightly colored fish.
+The coral outcroppings are spaced such that you can swim from one to the next and slowly make your way out to where the waves are crashing about 3/4 of a mile offshore.

-The ocean floor varies between a depth of several feet upwards to 15 feet between the shoreline and where the waves are crashing.
-However, each small coral mound rises to only several feet below the water’s surface.
+The ocean floor varies between a depth of several feet to about 15 feet between the shoreline and the coral reef.
+However, each small coral outcropping rises to only several feet below the water’s surface.

-I highly recommend taking a disposable underwater camera.
-The water is so clear that you will be able to take some excellent photos of the coral, the underwater vegetation and the schools of fish.
+I highly recommend bringing an underwater camera such as a GoPro.
+The water is so clear one will be able to take some excellent photos of the coral, the underwater vegetation and schools of fish.

-One type of coral may stand out from your underwater adventures in this area.
-The brain coral (Colpophyllia natans) gets its name from the hundreds of small curved channels that exist on its surface.
-It usually grows into a spherical shape and is found in waters from approximately 3 to 180 feet.
+One type of coral may stand out from your underwater adventures.
+Brain coral (Colpophyllia natans) gets its name from the hundreds of small curved channels that exist on its surface.
+It usually grows in a spherical shape and is found in waters from approximately 3 to 180 feet.
 It can grow up to 7 feet in diameter although 1 to 2 foot examples are much more common.
 If you look carefully on shore you may find several that have washed up during severe storms.